ZerO-In Dialogue #1 on Grid-Interactive Net Zero Energy Buildings (G-NZEB)

 5.Neelam Janaiah (Vice Chairman and Managing Director, TSREDCO)

-Neelam Janaiah has an experience of 28 years in the fields of Generation, Transmission and Distribution and served for Telangana State Electricity departments at various positions.
-He played a key role in promoting the renewable energy power generation and its efficient distribution in the state.
-Especially his contribution towards solar policy implementation in the state is appreciable.
+Neelam Janaiah has an experience of 28 years in the fields of Generation, Transmission, and Distribution and served Telangana State Electricity departments in various positions.
+He played a key role in promoting renewable energy power generation and its efficient distribution in the state.
+Especially his contribution toward solar policy implementation in the state is appreciable.
 His interests are also in promoting other renewable energy programs in the state in an innovative manner.
-He is presently working towards increasing the RE share in total power generation and promoting the energy conservation activities in the state of Telangana.
+He is presently working towards increasing the RE share in total power generation and promoting energy conservation activities in the state of Telangana.

-Apurva is a clean energy professional currently working as Senior Clean Energy Specialist in the energy division of Indo-Pacific Office in USAID/India.
+Apurva is a clean energy professional currently working as Senior Clean Energy Specialist in the energy division of the Indo-Pacific Office in USAID/India.
 She has over 15 years of experience in the clean energy and power sector.
-She has the experience of designing, leading and managing several clean energy programs at USAID.
+She has experience in designing, leading, and managing several clean energy programs at USAID.
 Her area of expertise is strategy formulation and program design & management.
-She is currently leading the distribution utilities, smart grids, e-mobility and energy efficiency portfolio of USAID’s clean energy program in India.
-Prior to USAID she worked for the British Council, British High Commission, as Project Manager-Climate Change for four years.
-She has done her Masters in Microbiology with specialization in Environment Microbiology and a Post Graduate Diploma in Intellectual Property Rights.
+She is currently leading the distribution utilities, smart grids, e-mobility, and energy efficiency portfolio of USAID’s clean energy program in India.
+Prior to USAID, she worked for the British Council, British High Commission, as Project Manager-Climate Change for four years.
+She has done her Master’s in Microbiology with a specialization in Environment Microbiology and a Post Graduate Diploma in Intellectual Property Rights.

 7.Tanmay Tathagat (Director, Environmental Design Solutions)